[Investigation] Revealed: Who were Russia's spies in the EU corridors?

 The 46-year old Alexander Tsibulya, an embassy "counsellor" also expelled for espionage but whose spy-service affiliation is unknown, graduated from the Obninsk Institute of Atomic Energy and used to work for a UK-funded programme at Russian energy firm Rosatom, which helped nuclear scientists who became unemployed when the Soviet Union collapsed.

-Anataoly Nedrov, an embassy "administrator" and SVR officer, whose age is unknown, graduated in 1995 from the Moscow Aviation Institute's Baikonur Cosmodrome facility, which trains rocket scientists.
+Anatoly Nedrov, an embassy "administrator" and SVR officer, whose age is unknown, graduated in 1995 from the Moscow Aviation Institute's Baikonur Cosmodrome facility, which trains rocket scientists.

 And Denis Shurutin, a "first secretary" and GRU officer, had previously studied at the A.S.
 Popov Naval Institute of Radioelectronics in St Petersburg.